vprusso/toqito/docs/tutorials.extended_nonlocal_games.rst

    An extended nonlocal game.

-Specifically, Alice and Bob's winning probability is determined by a collections of measurements, :math:`V(a,b|x,y) \in \text{Pos}(\mathcal{R})`, where :math:`\mathcal{R} = \mathbb{C}^m` is a complex Euclidean space with :math:`m` denoting the dimension of the referee's quantum system--so if Alice
+Specifically, Alice and Bob's winning probability is determined by collections of measurements, :math:`V(a,b|x,y) \in \text{Pos}(\mathcal{R})`, where :math:`\mathcal{R} = \mathbb{C}^m` is a complex Euclidean space with :math:`m` denoting the dimension of the referee's quantum system--so if Alice